Please select country and city. Information only available in English.

 Praga has a slightly dubious reputation among locals for crime, dangerous streets, the Mafia, car theft and so on.
 Although this is true in large part in only a few specific areas, they have seen dramatic improvement in the last few years.
 Popular among artists for the low rent available in this district, Praga has become home to many studios and workshops for the new avant-garde.
 Cafes, pubs and clubs are popping up to cater to Warsaw's bohemian crowd.
 Saska Kepa is an upper-class haven running down to the riverbanks.
 Its narrow tree-lined streets are wonderful to walk through and admire the villas that were once home to Tsarist ministers.
 Now these structures instead belong to private owner, embassies and international schools.

 Running alongside Ursynow, beside the river, is Wilanow.
-Most visitors to Warsaw will want to come out here to visit the renowned Royal Palace
+Most visitors to Warsaw will want to come out here to visit the renowned Royal Palace, built in the style of Versailles.
+The area around Wilanow is picturesque, especially the roads that lead down to the Vistula.

 In a sense you really have to be a local to appreciate the subtleties that distinguish many of Warsaw's districts.
 With time, they are slowly taking on new character.
 However, Warsaw's original districts were a casualty of the Second World War.
 As the city continues the rapid development that began soon after the fall of communism and was accelerated by Poland's joining the European Union, its districts are coming back to life with a vitality that is evident to any visitor.
 Being able to witness the transformation is part of what makes Warsaw such an interesting place.